CounterpartyXCP/counterparty-core/README.md

 docker-compose logs --tail=10 -f counterparty-core
 ```

-You can use the environment variable `NETWORK` to run a `testnet` node:
+You can use the environment variable `COUNTERPARTY_NETWORK` to run a `testnet` node:

 ```
-NETWORK=test docker-compose up -d
+COUNTERPARTY_NETWORK=test docker-compose up -d
 ```

 NOTES:
 - By default, this Docker Compose script makes use of the `bootstrap` functionality, because Docker makes it hard to use `kickstart`.
 (See below.)
+- When working with a low-memory system, you can tell `addrindexrs` to use JSON-RPC to communicate with `bitcoind` using the environment variable `ADDRINDEXRS_JSONRPC_IMPORT`: `ADDRINDEXRS_JSONRPC_IMPORT=true docker-compose up -d`

 # Manual Installation